TATTOO AFTERCARE

 • Protect from the sun.
 Until the tattoo fully heals, cover it with clothes.
 After 4 weeks you will be able to apply sunscreen and this will be your forever best friend if you want your tattoo to look good.
 Sun speeds up the aging process so tattoos on the skin that gets a lot of sun lose their sharpness faster.
 Applying sunscreen is especially important if you’re exposing your tattoo to the sun in the first months after healing as lower layers of your skin are not fully regenerated yet so they need extra protection from UV light.

-• Moisturize.
+• Apply healing support cream.
 Apply healing supporting cream 2-3 times per day.
-Never use body lotions, face creams of other beauty products as their ingredients might cause irritation or fading of the ink.
-In Europe the most popular product is Bepanthen (choose the creamy one), in the US people usually use Aquaphore.
-You can get special cream in the studio.
-If you prefer natural methods, coconut oil or shea butter will work too but only if you’ve been already using it on your skin and you react well to it.
+NEVER USE REGULAR MOISTURISER, BODY LOTION, FACE CREAM OR OTHER BEAUTY PRODUCTS ON A HELING TATTOO.
+Healing tattoo is a healing wound as you have to treat it as one.
+You will get an appropriate cream in a pharmacy or possibly in a tattoo shop.
+If you prefer natural methods, coconut oil or shea butter will work too, but only if you’ve been already using it on your skin and you react well to it.
 If you are experienced in healing and prefer a dry method - it's also ok.

 DONT’S: